matthi99/deepGMM/README.md

     ├── MyoPS2020_EvaluateByYouself

 ```
-Note that for the experiments of the paper only the folders `train` and `train25_myops_gd` are necessary.
+Note that for the experiments of the paper only the folders `train25` and `train25_myops_gd` are necessary.
 The other folders are optional and don't have to be present.

 2. Prepare the downloaded dataset for the segmentation task.
-For this run the following command in your console
+For this run the following command in your console:
 ```
 python preprocessing.py
 ```